 When is ‘Probate’ Unnecessary in Australia?

-Typically, the Executor of a will needs a Grant of Probate from the Supreme Court to gain access to some assets of a deceased person.
+Typically, the Executor of a Will needs a Grant of Probate from the Supreme Court to gain access to some assets of a deceased person.
 But, there are some situations when Probate is unnecessary in Australia.

-In today’s guide, we uncover when you don’t need Probate in Australia and how to know when a grant of Probate is necessary as the Executor of a will.
-As someone preparing their will, it’s important to understand the meaning of Probate.
+In today’s guide, we uncover when you don’t need Probate in Australia and how to know when a grant of Probate is necessary as the Executor of a Will.
+As someone preparing their Will, it’s important to understand the meaning of Probate.

 Why is Probate needed?